Techtonica/curriculum/apprenticeship-application-event/day-1.md

 ### Presentations

 - At the end of 2 hours, you will be required to present the progress you've made in a lightning talk.
-- You will have about 1 minute to present your idea.
+- You will have about 1 minute to present your progress.
 - Introduce yourself, and what drew you to coding and web development.
-- Discuss your business idea, how you built your to-do list, and what difficulties you overcame to make it work.
+- Discuss what you found interesting about the To-Do List Project, and what difficulties you overcame to make it work.

 ### Independent Practice